 Volume 5, Issue 4, July 2010: Evidence-Based Practices in Spinal Cord Injury (SCI) Rehabilitation

-This edition of reSearch provides a “snapshot” of research on racial/ethnic minorities with disabilities.
-This “snapshot” presents a general overview the dual minority statuses of race/ethnicity and disability.
-To maintain a historical perspective we did not limit the research results to a specific time frame.
-Combined search terms for this edition of reSearch included: minorities with disabilities, minority and disabled, minorities and disability, minorities, and ethnic and racial minorities.
-A listing of over 200 additional descriptor terms between the NARIC, ERIC, CIRRIE, NCRTM, and PubMed databases can be found at the end of this document.
+This edition of reSearch provides a “snapshot” of research on evidence-based practices in SCI rehabilitation.
+This “snapshot” presents a general overview of evidence-based practices and protocols used in evaluating, managing, and treating SCI and its various secondary conditions.
+The combined search terms for this edition of reSearch included: Spinal Cord Injury, SCI, Best Practices, and Evidence-based.
+A listing of over 150 additional descriptor terms between the NARIC, Model Systems Knowledge Translation Center (MSKTC), National Guideline Clearinghouse (NGC), Cochrane, and PubMed databases can be found at the end of this document.

-A search of the REHABDATA database resulted in 29 documents published between 1981 and 2009.
-The ERIC database search resulted in 10 documents published between 1988 and 2008.
-The CIRRIE and NCRTM database searches resulted in four documents published between 2001 and 2009, and one document published in 1989, respectively.
-A search of the Campbell Collaboration resulted in one document from 2009.
-Finally, a search of the PubMed database resulted in seven documents between 1984 and 2010.
+A search of the REHABDATA database resulted in 11 documents published between 2004 and 2010.
+The MSKTC and NGC database searches resulted in 3 documents between 2007 and 2009 and 14 documents between 1998 to 2009; respectively.
+The Cochrane database search resulted in three documents between 2000 and 2008.
+Finally, a search of the PubMed database resulted in 11 documents between 1999 and 2009.
 The complete citations are included in this research brief.

-In addition to document searches, we searched our NIDRR Program Database to locate grantees/projects related to minorities with disabilities.
-The search resulted in 25 NIDRR funded projects — 3 currently funded and 22 which have completed their research activities.
+In addition to document searches, we searched our NIDRR Program Database to locate grantees/projects related to evidence-based practices in SCI Rehabilitation.
+The search resulted in 19 NIDRR currently funded projects — 4 evidence-based and knowledge translation related projects, the 14 SCI Model Systems, and the data collection center for all SCI Model System research.
 Project information and their publications are offered as additional resources for our patrons.